 January 14-15, 2023

-God doesn't stand by idly when a person is making terrible decisions and destroying their life.
-God is on the move.
-He continues to reach out to them to draw them back to Himself.
-Jesus gave parable after parable in describing the heart of God in pursuit of sinners.
+In fact, Jesus said the angels of heaven rejoice when even one sinner repents.
+What a picture is that?
+One sinner repents and the angels of heaven start rejoicing.
+God delights to see revival.
+God delights in it because you see, God doesn't stand by idly when a person is making terrible decisions and destroying their life.
+No, God is on the move.
+God is sending His Spirit to draw them, to convict, to bring them to an understanding of life.
+He continues to draw and reach out to them.
+Jesus gave parable after parable describing the heart of God in the pursuit of sinners.

 I. Each One Must Decide for Himself